rsrPrabhu/prisma/README.md

 Here's why:
 * Get to know the Prisma
 * Database table structure with Prisma
-* Table relationship b using Prisma
+* Table relationship by using Prisma

 <p align="right">(<a href="#readme-top">back to top</a>)</p>